d-eisen/portfolio/content/dincl.md

 case_subtitle: "User Experience Research"

 # This is the case description in the case studies section
-case_description: "A User Experience Research and Design project in partnership between the Interaction Design Association (IxDA) and Louisville Metro government"
+case_description: "A User Experience Research project in partnership with the Interaction Design Association (IxDA) and Louisville Metro government"

 # This is the featured image of the case, place this image at /post_title_here/img folder
 # e.g. /mypost/img